phyphox/phyphox-arduino/README.md

 You should be able to find this library in the library search of your Arduino IDE.
 There you should usually find the latest release from here, which has been tagged with a version number.

 Alternatively, you can download this repository here as a zip file from github and install it with via the Arduino IDE's menu using the "Add ZIP library" entry.
 We recommend using the Arduino library manager, but directly installing a version from here might be relevant to try a specific branch or new feature.

+You will may also need to install an BLE library specific to your board:
+- ArduinoBLE for the Arduino Nano 33 IoT

 ## Usage